-One of the most frequent conversations that I have with my neighbors is about my dog, Grace, and how much she enjoys being the “Porch Dog” this summer.
+One of the most frequent conversations I have with my neighbors is about my dog, Grace, and how much she enjoys being the “Porch Dog” this summer.
 Whenever people go by, Grace is out there, relaxing under the ceiling fan, enjoying all that “porch living” has to offer!

 Grace is about 14 yrs old.
 I’ve had her for the past 6 years, so almost half of her life at this point.

 This is amazing to me because she arrived at the Animal Rescue of New England as a dog in need of a lot of attention.
 She was initially categorized as a ‘Katrina’ dog who lost her owners during that storm 7 years ago this week.
 The closest to reality now (or believed), is that Grace was a resident of the Humane Society in Newark, NJ and was used as a bait dog in a fighting ring in East Orange, NJ before she was rescued.
 Grace ended up in the ‘ring’ after the death of an elderly owner (at least that’s what she has shared with the animal communicator whom she visited last year). 🙂

 She arrived at the shelter with puppies (Seven according to her records that noted – “Do not PTS” – PTS = Put to Sleep).
 She also had more puppies at the shelter.
 I don’t like to think about this part of Grace’s life, but I know I have to acknowledge it – and appreciate the team at the NJ shelter that continuously “checked” her out and brought her back in each time ‘her time was up.’
 That said, she definitely deserved to be where she ended up for the second half of her life – especially as I look at her tired, old, aging body, covered with scars stretching from her face to some of her paws, as she rests so contently on the front porch this summer .